 If you have time, journal this scripture for about five minutes.
 Write what this scripture means to you in this current season.

-Another Bible anxiety and fear scripture is next!
+Here is another Bible anxiety and fear scripture:

 The second scripture that I think will help us all is: